 Meetings

-10. The Commission conducts regular meetings in the country of one of its Full Members (or Associate Members, if decided by consensus at least once between two successive ordinary Assemblies of the IHO).
+10. The Commission conducts regular meetings hosted by one of its Full Members (or Associate Members, if decided by consensus) at least once between two successive ordinary Assemblies of the IHO.

 11. Discussions are held verbally, in writing, or through electronic means between or among Members and/or Associate Members and/or Observers and/or any party for the purposes of making a decision or exchanging information.
 Relevant points of such discussions should be recorded in minutes or other forms of documentation for the benefit of the ARHC.